Vienight/dwh-adventureworks/README.md

-# AdventureWorks Data Warehouse + Real-time Power BI
+# AdventureWorks DWH Project

-Complete internship task implementation:
+This repo contains the implementation for building a Data Warehouse from AdventureWorks data using ClickHouse and Apache Airflow.

-- ClickHouse DWH with SCD Type 2
+## Progress
-- Apache Airflow ETL with full error handling
+- [x] Created dimension and fact table SQL scripts
-- Real-time Power BI DirectQuery dashboards
+- [ ] Implemented full Airflow DAG

-Daily progress pushed every evening with checkbox updates.
+- [ ] Tested ETL pipeline

-Current status: All ClickHouse tables + Airflow DAG skeleton ready
+Push daily updates.